 If you want to paint over gloss paint you will need to prepare the surface first.
 A glossy finish will need to be scuffed up.
 It is very dense and slick.
-Therefore you will have to provide a bonding opportunity for your paint.
+Therefore you will have to provide a bonding opportunity for your painting.
 Scuffing up the surface with 220 grit sandpaper will give your topcoat enough “tooth” to bite.

 Can you paint over gloss paint without sanding